-Like time on page, scroll depth tells you about how much visitors are taking in your content.
+Like time on the page, scroll depth tells you about how much visitors are taking in your content.
 It also gives you content into what information is being seen and what isn’t.
 If most visitors only make it halfway down the page, it would be wise for you to include what you want them to see most at the top of the page.

 Are visitors reacting positively to your website?
-Do they seek out more information?
+Do they seek more information?
 If your pages-per-visit metric is high, then the answer is probably “Yes” to both questions.

-Pages-per-visit is exactly what it sounds sounds.
+Pages-per-visit is precisely what it sounds.
 It tells you the average number of pages that users go to when they’re on your site.
 For instance, say you want visitors to go from a useful blog post to requesting a price quote for a service.
 You’ll want to have a high pages-per-visit rating.